 In this popup window, you can double-click on the location to have an overview of this feature.

 Sequence Track

-The sequence track shows bases of reference genome generated from a .fasta file(illustrated below), see 3.5.3.2 for more details.
+The sequence track shows bases of reference genome generated from a .fasta file(illustrated below), see Real Base Status section for more details.